rust-stuco/lectures/week1/slides.md

 * What is Rust?
 * How does Rust compare to other languages?
 * What are the biggest advantages of Rust?
-* What are the pitfalls of Rust?
+* What are some issues that Rust has?
 * Who is Rust for?